 Glenn H. Gould III: Contributor to The Leader and CEO of MKJ Marketing

-Emma Horton: Contributor to The LeaderEmma Horton is a Nashville native and current senior at High Point University, pursuing a degree in Strategic Communications.
-Her degree encompasses digital strategy, social media, traditional advertising, copywriting, and public relations.
-During her time at High Point University, she has served as Academic Achievement Chairman for Zeta Tau Alpha Fraternity and has gained institutional academic recognition by way of Alpha Lambda Delta, the High Point University Honors Scholar Program, and the Presidential Scholars program.
-She began working with MKJ Marketing in May 2019.
-Emma focuses on bringing a Generation Z outlook into today’s industry, including topics such as the death positive movement and popular portrayals of death in the media.
+Emma Horton: Contributor to The LeaderEmma Horton is a Nashville native and alumna of High Point University.
+She earned her bachelor’s degree in Strategic Communications, which encompassed digital strategy, social media, traditional advertising, copywriting, and public relations.
+During her time at High Point University, Emma served as the Academic Achievement Chairman for Zeta Tau Alpha Fraternity and gained institutional academic recognition by way of Alpha Lambda Delta, the High Point University Honors Scholar Program, and the Presidential Scholars program.
+Emma began working at MKJ Marketing in May 2019.
+She currently serves as the Course Facilitator for Advance U — MKJ’s virtual Learning Management Platform, which hosts engaging, comprehensive courses that provide real solutions and accreditation for industry professionals.